ayaannshaikhh/to-do/README.md

 # Flask + SQLite To-Do List

-A minimalist and adorable web-based to-do list built using **Flask** and **SQLite**.
-Add and delete tasks with a cozy UI designed to make your productivity feel peaceful and fun 🌿
+A minimalist to-do list built using **Flask** and **SQLite**.
+Add and delete tasks with a cozy UI designed to make your productivity feel peaceful and fun.

 ---